1-Leise Jones Photography239

 Welcome to EdTechResearcher, an online portfolio for Justin Reich.
-I’m an education researcher broadly interested in the future of learning in a networked world.
-This site is an experiment in creating a multimedia, academic C.V. to document my research, advocacy, and work with students and educators.
-It also archives as much of my writing as possible, including my original EdTechResearcher blog, which was hosted here for about four months before moving to Education Week
+I'm a learning scientist interested in learning at scale, practice-based teacher education, and the future of learning in a networked world.
+I'm the author of Failure to Disrupt: Why Technology Alone Can't Transform Education, forthcoming from Harvard University Press, and I'm the host of the TeachLab Podcast.
+This site is an ongoing experiment in creating a multimedia, academic C.V. to document my research, advocacy, and work with students and educators.
+It also archives as much of my writing as possible, including my original EdTechResearcher blog, which ran for several years at Education Week

 Fundamentally, I’m motivated by the belief that young people are tremendously capable, and we need to develop educational systems that tap their energy, creativity, drive and talent.